 In connection with the spin-off transaction, we entered into senior secured credit facilities providing for aggregate borrowings of up to \$1,800 million.
-These facilities consist of: (1) a \$1,300 million seven-year senior secured Term Loan B facility, bearing interest at LIBOR plus 1.75% (subject to change based on certain leverage ratios), all of which was borrowed on January 10, 2005; and (2) a \$500 million field; the \$1,300 million field provided in the U.S. and a \$475 million Term Loan B in Canada.
-The proceeds of the Term Loan B facility were used to refinance our related party debt with Alcan and to pay related fees and expenses.
+These facilities consist of: (1) a \$1,300 million seven-year senior secured Term Loan B facility, bearing interest at LIBOR plus 1.75% (subject to change based on certain leverage ratios), all of which was borrowed on January 10, 2005; and (2) a \$500 million five-year multi-currency revolving credit and letters of credit facility.
+The \$1,300 million facility consists of an \$825 million Term Loan B in the U.S. and a \$475 million Term Loan B in change and the serior of the Term Loan B facility were used to refinance our related party debt with Alcan and to pay related fees and expenses.
 Debt issuance costs totalling \$32 million have been recorded in Other long-term assets and are being amortized over the life of the related borrowing in Interest expense and amortization of debt issuance costs - net using the "effective interest amortization" method for the Term Loans and the straightline method for the revolving credit and letters of credit facility.
 The unamortized amount of these costs was \$26 million as of December 31, 2005.